MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 As in the prior PIM exercise involving the Helpdesk admin role, Holly is trusting that Alex and Joni won't activate the Intune admin role unless they're required to do so.
 Therefore, Holly will only require that Alex and Joni provide a justification whenever they must activate the role.
 In addition, Holly wants to configure the role so that Alex and Joni can approve each other's request for role activation.
 Holly simply wants to be notified whenever either user approves a request from the other.

-1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson from the previous lab exercise.
+1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

 2. In your browser, you should still have the **Azure Active Directory admin center** open from the prior task.
 In the left-hand navigation pane, select **All services**.